Gina Jacobs Thomas used to have a bit of a fear of the water. So why would she decide to open a Goldfish Swim School franchise?

 But that's EXACTLY why Gina and Jon decided to move their family to the Sunshine State and open up their own Goldfish Swim School franchise.

 "Florida still leads the nation in drowning accidents per year," Gina said.
 “With lakes at every turn, and pools that don’t drain or shut down, drowning doesn’t have a season."

 Gina and Jon celebrated opening Florida's first Goldfish Swim School, in Winter Park, in June 2017.
 It was a challenge in the beginning, Gina said, to help people understand why it's important to have year-round swimming (at an indoor pool, at that).
 But families wanted to make sure their kids were safer in and around the water – and the indoor pool really helped during the summer rain and intense heat.

 "We encourage those in our community to keep those skills sharp year round," Gina said.
 "And, we wanted to do something meaningful too, so we could be involved in the community as a positive way."

 That's why, just like every Goldfish Swim School, they offer free water safety presentations throughout the community – focusing on water safety and drowning prevention, while having a GOLDEN experience.

 "We've been really excited to be part of the community, meet new families, and make a difference in their lives and the lives of their children," Gina said.

 Swim with us

-Stop by a Goldfish Swim School location near you and sign your little ones up for swimming lessons today (and learning how to swim can even help kids in school!).
+Stop by a Goldfish Swim School location near you and sign your little ones up for swim lessons today (and learning how to swim can even help kids in school!).